Peening: History

-The first published article about peening was written in Germany in 1929, and was specifically about shot peening.
+It was only in the early 20th century that surface treatments of metals began to develop into technical processing methods, with shot peening — effectively a myriad of small hammer blows — coming into focus as an alternative to rolling for increasing fatigue strength.
+In 1927, E.G. Herbert described the hardening effect of the “cloudburst” process, during which a stream of small steel balls “rained” onto a steel surface while O Föppl demonstrated the beneficial effect of cold working to increase fatigue resistance in 1929.

 The first patent for shot peening was taken out in Germany in 1934 but was never commercially implemented.
 Independently in 1930, a few engineers at Buick noticed that shot blasting (as it was originally termed) made springs resistant to fatigue.
 This process was then adopted by the automotive industry.
 Zimmerli first published a report in 1940.
 John Almen did more research, and during World War 2 introduced it to the aircraft industry.

-By 1950, peening became an accepted process and was being included in engineering literature.
-In the same year, peen forming was invented to form the wing skin of the Super Constellation aircraft.
+By 1950, shot peening became an accepted process and was being included in engineering literature.
+In the same year, shot peen forming was invented to form the wing skin of the Super Constellation aircraft.

+A significant innovation in hammer peening technology in the early 1970s was Efim Statnikov’s development of ultrasonic impact treatment (UIT), which uses guided rod-shaped indenters to transmit high-frequency impulses to the treated surface.

-In the early 1970s, peening experienced a major innovation when researchers such as Allan Clauer at Battelle labs in Columbus, Ohio applied high-intensity laser beams onto metal components to achieve deep compressive residual stresses, which they patented as Laser Shock Peening, and became known as laser peening in the late 1990s, when it was first applied to gas-fired turbine engine fan blades for the U.S. Air Force.
+In the early 1970s, peening experienced a further major innovation when researchers such as Allan Clauer at Battelle labs in Columbus, Ohio applied high-intensity laser beams onto metal components to achieve deep compressive residual stresses, which they patented as Laser Shock Peening, and became known as laser peening in the late 1990s, when it was first applied to gas-fired turbine engine fan blades for the U.S. Air Force.